 - The first vote or ‘party vote’ goes to the political party that the voter chooses.

-- The second vote or ‘electorate vote’ goes to the Member of Parliament (MP) the voter chooses for the electorate in which they live.
+- The second vote or ‘electorate vote’ goes to the candidate the voter chooses for the electorate in which they live.
 The candidate with the most votes becomes the Member of Parliament (MP).